Hungarian leaf fat pastry – Hájas tészta

 Forbidden or not, pork fat and lard play an important role in the Hungarian cuisine, most of the recipes (especially the older ones) calls for lard instead of butter or vegetable oil.
 In baking lard doesn’t melt as quickly as butter, so it allows for lighter finished products.
 Lard gives a very good texture to the dough, it makes pastry short and flaky.
 Not only shortcrust pastry, but puff pastry can be made with fat, too.

 Leaf fat pastry (hájas tészta in Hungarian) can be considered as the ancestor of the modern puff pastries.
 Its taste is incomperable, totally unique, it can’t be mentioned in the same breath as buttery pastries.
-Leaf fat lines the abdominal cavity and encloses the kidneys.
+Pork leaf fat lines the abdominal cavity and encloses the kidneys.
 It doesn’t come in a solid mass or block; instead, it is layered like leaves.
 Leaf fat is considered the best; it has a stronger flavour than other types of lard.
 It is not rendered (not melted down) or filtered.
 Membranes of leaf fat have to be removed before using.

 Making leaf fat pastry is rather time-consuming than labour-intensive.
 The dough has to be folded 3 times, leaving 30 minute breaks between two foldings.
 There are two types of hájas tészta: “warm” leaf fat pastry is made with yeast and dough rested at room temperature, “cold” leaf fat pastry is yeast-free, usually made with wine and chilled between two foldings.
 The biscuits are filled with plum jam or ground walnut.
 Leaf fat pastry can serve as a good base for many pastries, such as scones and pies, but it’s also suitable for krémes.